-- 3.11.1.1 Where lands are designated Institutional on Schedule 'A' Land Use, the predominant use shall be for institutional uses and ancillary commercial uses, including but not limited to the following uses: - a.
+- 3.10.1.1 Where lands are designated Institutional on Schedule 'A' Land Use, the predominant use shall be for institutional uses and ancillary commercial uses, including but not limited to the following uses: - a.
 Community institutional uses including community centres, civic arenas, libraries, publicly operated museums, art galleries and theatres or similar cultural centres, day care centres, and open space associated with community institutional uses. - b.
 Educational institutional uses, including public and private schools, including colleges and specialized training facilities. - c.
 Student Residences. - d.
-Healthcare institutional uses including hospitals, long-term care facilities, specialized healthcare facilities, hospice, and clinics. - e.
-Public uses including government offices and facilities operated by or on behalf of federal, provincial or local governments and may include government services such as libraries, postal, fire, ambulance and police stations, and research establishments. - f.
-Religious institutional uses shall include places of worship and the homes of religious orders such as monasteries and convents. - g.
-Commercial uses shall include offices, small retail and personal service stores that are accessory to health care or institutional uses. - h.
-Ancillary uses which are of an appropriate scale and intended to service the main permitted use, such as a variety store, gift shop, financial institution, pharmacy or residence. - i.
+Innovation, research facilities and non-industrial uses. - e.
+Healthcare institutional uses including hospitals, long-term care facilities, specialized healthcare facilities, hospice, and clinics. - f.
+Public uses including government offices and facilities operated by or on behalf of federal, provincial or local governments and may include government services such as libraries, postal, fire, ambulance and police stations. - g.
+Religious institutional uses shall include places of worship and the homes of religious orders such as monasteries and convents. - h.
+Accessory commercial uses shall include offices, small retail and personal service stores that are accessory to health care or institutional uses. - i.
+Ancillary uses which are of an appropriate scale and intended to service the main permitted use, such as a variety store, gift shop, financial institution, pharmacy or residence. - j.
 Uses accessory to any of the permitted uses in the Institutional designation are permitted.

-- 3.11.2.1 Joint or multiple use of community and educational facilities as well as the grouping of these facilities is encouraged. - 3.11.2.2 Institutional uses should be located to adequately serve the principle user groups.
+- 3.10.2.1 Joint or multiple use of community and educational facilities as well as the grouping of these facilities is encouraged. - 3.10.2.2 Institutional uses should be located to adequately serve the principle user groups.
 Adequate site area should be provided to accommodate buildings, off-street parking, and landscaping, with suitable access to an arterial or collector road to discourage traffic from using local roads.
 Consideration should be given to ensuring safety and mobility for pedestrians and alternative modes of transportation.